 The City Speaks

-Overnight the City Speaks project brought the poems and words of 10 local poets and painted them onto the pavements in two City locations: South Quay Riverside and St Martins Quarter.
+Overnight the City Speaks project took the words of 10 local poets and painted them onto the pavements in two City locations: South Quay Riverside and St Martins Quarter.

-Their words were there all week captivating and touching the hearts of the people that stopped to enjoy them.
+Their words were there all week touching the hearts of the people that stopped to enjoy them.

-Read our blog post and watch our video to hear from some of the poets themselves and find out more about this largescale poetry installation!
+Read our blog post and watch our video to find out more about this largescale poetry installation!

 Photo By Ravi Lakhani Photography

 What happens when you give an unpredictable robot a massive canvas, a can of spray paint and a bunch of selfies?
 Well during Same But Different we found out!

 Kaleider‘s Robot Selfie came to Cathedral Square and people watched as faces were drawn onto the canvas through out the week.
 Robot Selfie took some of the best selfies submitted by the public and spray painted them onto a huge canvas, creating an original and modern piece of art with the faces of Worcester!

 We loved watching as the public spotted their selfies on the canvas, and with over 300 submissions it was great to see so many people having fun and getting involved!

 Robot Selfie is a Kaleider production supported by Without Walls and commissioned by Brighton Festival and Norfolk & Norwich Festival.